blueglueau/entrust/README.md

 then probably you don't have published Entrust assets or something went wrong when you did it.
 First of all check that you have the `entrust.php` file in your `app/config` directory.
-If you don't, then try `php artisan vendor:publish` and, if it does not apper, manually copy the `/vendor/zizaco/entrust/src/config/config.php` file in your config directory and rename it `entrust.php`.
+If you don't, then try `php artisan vendor:publish` and, if it does not appear, manually copy the `/vendor/zizaco/entrust/src/config/config.php` file in your config directory and rename it `entrust.php`.

 ## License